Voting at a polling station

 On election day, go to your local polling station.
 Polling station opening hours are 7am - 10pm.

-We are putting arrangements in place to help ensure polling stations are safe places to vote.
+We have arrangements in place to help ensure polling stations are safe places to vote.
 You can expect many of the measures you’ve become used to over recent months in shops and banks, such as hand sanitiser, floor markings and face coverings.

 - Polling stations will be cleaned before they open and regularly throughout the day.